 the demand for the job.

-The starting salary for a qualified plant fitter is usually around £20,000 to £30,000 a year.
-A senior plant fitter can earn up to £40,000 or more.
+The starting salary for a qualified construction plant mechanics is usually around £20,000 to £30,000 a year.
+A senior mechanic can earn up to £40,000 or more.
 You can earn extra through overtime and other allowances.

 You might work on construction sites and be outdoors in all weathers.